- Clinical Science

 6. Brown bag:

 All students are required to attend brownbag every week.
-Further, each student is required to do a research presentation at brown-bag prior to candidacy, typically in the 2nd year.
-Further, all students in advanced practica are required to present a clinical case each year.
+Further, each student is required to do a research presentation at brown-bag in the 2nd and 5th years.
+Further, all fourth year students are required to present a clinical case.

 7. Teaching Academy

 During the first year, all students must take the Teaching Academy.
 The goal of this course is to “model effective teaching strategies and pedagogy that will provide students with the basic tools to help identify successful teaching goals, to design a thoughtful syllabus and creative assignments, and to feel better prepared to handle the classroom setting.
 We aim to help students prepare for the challenges of being a graduate student instructor and to encourage them to appreciate the awards that accompany the role of being a teacher.”

 Course offerings for academic years 2020 and 2021:

 ||Fall||Psychological Assessment I||x|